KAY Hay

 And in that silence, I understood.

-Nothing is the weight of a forgotten name.
 Nothing is the absence of a heartbeat once remembered.

 Nothing is the void where love once lived.